yijiano/tp/docs/UserGuide.md

 ---
 ### Editing Existing Item: `edit`

-The `edit` command is used to update the quantity of an existing item entry in the inventory.
+The `edit` command is used to **update the quantity** of an existing item entry in the inventory.
+This does not modify the expiry date of the item.

 The behavior of this command depends on whether the item has an associated expiry date.

 **Format**: `edit NAME QUANTITY (EXPIRY_DATE)`